27 Student Discounts That Can Save You Money in 2022

 1. Best Buy

 If you create a My Best Buy account and sign up for student deals, you will receive emails with coupon codes that can be redeemed online or in-store.
 Some Best Buy student discounts even apply to sale prices.
 You don't have to be a full-time student to get the deals, but you do have to be enrolled in at least one course at the post-secondary level.

 Full- and part-time students can save 10 percent on select devices such as Surface.
-Students with a valid school email address can also get a free subscription to Office 365 for Education, which includes Word, Excel, PowerPoint, OneNote, and Microsoft Teams.
+Students with a valid school email address can also get a free subscription to Office 365 for Education, including Word, Excel, PowerPoint, OneNote, and Microsoft Teams.

 Apple offers special pricing to higher education students and their parents, but there are limits on the number of devices purchased at those rates in a single year.

 Get 5 percent off select notebooks and tablet PCs ordered by phone.

 This password management service offers college students six months of Premium membership (which includes two-factor authentication and fingerprint ID) for free.
 You need to submit a valid ".edu" email address to get the discount.

 Students can get 5 percent off.
 To receive the discount, you must verify your identity through ID.me when you check out online.